andres20980/kasten-docs/docs/operating.md

 for details on creating automation rules to manage notifications and responses.
 © Copyright 2017-2024, Kasten, Inc.
-### latest_operating_security_requirements.md
-## Security Requirementsï
-- Veeam Kasten Disaster Recovery
-- API and Command Line
-- Monitoring
-- Auditing Veeam Kasten
-- Integrating Security Information and Event Management (SIEM) Systems
-- Reporting
-- Garbage Collector
-- Resource Requirements
-- Security Requirements
-Permissions Requirements
-runAsUser, runAsGroup
-fsGroup
-NFS Location Profile
-- Permissions Requirements
-- runAsUser, runAsGroup
-- fsGroup
-- NFS Location Profile
-- Support and Troubleshooting
-- Uninstalling Veeam Kasten
-- Veeam Kasten Tools
--
-- Operating Veeam Kasten
-- Security Requirements
-Veeam Kasten requires additional privileges to efficiently backup and restore applications due to the nature of backup, recovery, and migration operations.
-This article contains descriptions and motivation for all the privileges required by Veeam Kasten.
-### Permissions Requirementsï
-Veeam Kasten requires the following capabilities for both the Veeam Kasten installation namespace (default: kasten-io) and the target application's namespace:
-- DAC_OVERRIDE: Allows to read the data on the volume regardless of the permissions set.
-Veeam Kasten needs this capability to read all the data from the volume.
-- FOWNER: Allows to change owner (chown) of the files and directories.
-This capability allows Veeam Kasten to correctly restore the owner of the entity following the restore process.
-- CHOWN: Allows to change permissions (chmod) of files and directories.
-This capability allows Veeam Kasten to correctly restore access permissions for the entity following the restore process.
-See Linux Capabilities for a detailed description of the above capability requirements.
-### runAsUser, runAsGroupï
-Veeam Kasten runs pods with UID = 1000 and GID = 1000,
-which need to be permitted by the security policies.
-Additionally, it might be required to allow the default Prometheus UID\GID.
-See Monitoring for
-information about Grafana and Prometheus usage.
-Note
-### fsGroupï
-Value 1000 for fsGroup parameter should be allowed by security policies.
-During the restore phase, Veeam Kasten creates a volume for restoring data and sets fsGroup = 1000 to the internal restore-data-* pod's securityContext so that data can be written to that volume.
-### NFS Location Profileï
-If the NFS location profile is used in rootless mode, the security policies must allow the supplementalGroup used by the profile.
-See NFS Location Profile for details.
-© Copyright 2017-2024, Kasten, Inc.
 ### latest_operating_reporting.md
 ## Reportingï
 - Veeam Kasten Disaster Recovery